Danealor/fall2021-project/README.md

 ### Learned
 - Overall better understanding of ROS Topics and Services
 - Map generation via Excel and CSV file use
-- Use of groups in .launch files to differentiate between robots
+- Use of groups in `.launch` files to differentiate between robots
+- Modifying `.world` files to create custom worlds
-- Frame generation using tf2_tools from wiki.ros.org/tf2_tools for troubleshooting purposes
+- Frame generation using tf2_tools from wiki.ros.org/tf2_tools for troubleshooting purposes, as well as how to manage and reassign coordinate frames themselves
--
-- FINISHME
+- How to use a variety of image processing tools, including: Camera Calibration, Homography, Image Stitching, Filtering and Masking
+- How to collaborate and coordinate between different parts of a system, both with inter-robot communication and as partners working on different aspects of the project

 ### Challenges
 - Image processing is far more laborious than initially expected - so much data to sift through and so volatile to the slightest of changes!
-- Coordinate transformations, from xy-coordinates (+x,+y) to matrix indices (-y,+x) to cv2 positions (+x,-y) to all the different transformations from the camera reference frame to the ground reference frame
+- A multitide of coordinate transformations to confuse the soul, from xy-coordinates (+x,+y) to matrix indices (-y,+x) to cv2 positions (+x,-y) to all the different transformations from the camera reference frame to the ground reference frame
-- FINISHME
+- The images acquired by the drone in simulation are too "simple" to be used in traditional image stitching algorithms; there are not enough unique features to use as keypoints, thus we had to create our own custom stitching algorithm based on the walls of the maze.
+  - We imagine we would have far different problems when translating to a physical realization of this project.
+- When doing localization using image stitching on the last image seen, the given position is very sensitive to slight errors in each frame and will drift over time, just like the drone's own telemetry.
+Our own band-aid for this problem was to use the boundaries as calibration for our coordinates, but another solution is hypothesized in "Future Work".

 ---